Dealing with casting in dance can be a challenge…

 In college, my best friend Alice was consistently cast in better roles than me.
 Beyond being close friends, we were the same height with similar body shapes.
 It got to a point where I expected that outcome and reinforced the story in my head: “She’s just better than me, there’s really nothing I can do about it.”

 When they made cuts throughout auditions, we were rarely kept for the same length of time.
-Sometimes she made it to the end and sometimes I did.
+Sometimes she made it to the end, and sometimes I did.
 We each got different offers.
 I finally realized that while we were the same height with similar body types, we were different people and had different strengths.

-Here are some ways to feel empowered even when you’re unhappy with your roles.
+Feel empowered even when you’re unhappy with your roles.

 Remember that every role, no matter how small, is an opportunity to grow.

-It sounds cheesy but it’s true.
+It sounds cheesy, but it’s true.
 Are you playing the maid in the Nutcracker?
 Even that small part can have a story.
 How will you convey that story to the audience?
 How can you make this character role your own?
 Is there a way to hone some acting skills?

 Use this as an opportunity to start a discussion.

-If you’re disappointed with the casting decisions, can you use this as an opportunity to start a discussion on your growth?
+If you’re disappointed with the casting decisions, you can use this as an opportunity to start a discussion on your growth.
 Set up a meeting with someone on the artistic staff who you trust and know has your best interest at heart.

-Ask them if there’s something more you could or should be doing to improve.
-Is there a way they’d like to see you develop technically or artistically that would lead to bigger roles or more responsibility?
 Having these talks can be scary, but they can also bring to light things you would have otherwise stayed in the dark about.
 It also might lead to more opportunities.
 Consider asking to understudy something you weren’t originally cast to understudy.

 Reassess the energy you bring to the studio.

 Are you too comfortable in your current environment?
-Are you relying too heavily on your “talent” or “facility” and not taking things to the next level on your own?
+Are you relying too heavily on your talent or facility and not taking things to the next level on your own?
 Would you benefit from setting more goals around your dancing?

 Remember that you can’t control the roles and opportunities you’re given, but you can control the energy you bring with you.
 Casting may be out of your hands, but the work you put in is very much up to you.
-Start approaching your corrections with more fervor and focus and see if things shift.
+Start approaching your corrections with more fervor and focus, and see if things shift.

 If you’ve been doing the same cross-training for years, you might benefit from trying something new.
 Experiment with weight training or employ a trainer who works with dancers to see if there’s a weakness you haven’t addressed.